aldobatta/Dark_cluster/README.md

 The easy way to get used to Flash is to run some of the default tests.
 Thy are contained in the folder *Flash4.5/source/Simulations/SimulationsMain/*. **This is the folder where new "setups" (initial conditions and physics to be used) are defined.**

+### Compiling the "setup" to obtain an executable file to run the simulation

 1) go into *Flash4.5/* and run: